Jurchen language

-Jurchen language (女真語 (Nǚzhēn yǔ)) was the Tungusic language of the Jurchen people of eastern Manchuria, the rulers of the Jin dynasty in northern China of the 12th and 13th centuries.
+The Jurchen language (女真語 (Nǚzhēn yǔ)) was the Tungusic language of the Jurchen people of eastern Manchuria, the rulers of the Jin dynasty in northern China of the 12th and 13th centuries.
 It is ancestral to the Manchu language.
 In 1635 Hong Taiji renamed the Jurchen ethnicity and language to "Manchu".

 Writing

 A writing system for Jurchen language was developed in 1119 by Wanyan Xiyin.
 A number of books were translated into Jurchen, but none have survived, even in fragments.
 Surviving samples of Jurchen writing are quite scarce.

 One of the most important extant texts in Jurchen is the inscription on the back of "the Jin Victory Memorial Stele" (大金得勝陀頌碑 (Dà jīn déshèngtuó sòngbēi)), which was erected in 1185, during the reign of Emperor Shizong.
 It is apparently an abbreviated translation of the Chinese text on the front of the stele.

 A number of other Jurchen inscriptions exist as well.
 For example, in the 1950s a tablet was found in Penglai, Shandong, containing a poem in Jurchen by a poet called (in Chinese transcription) Aotun Liangbi.
 Although written in Jurchen, the poem was composed using the Chinese "regulated verse" format known as qiyan lüshi.
-It is speculated that the choice of this format—rather than something closer to the Jurchen folk poetry was due to the influence of the Chinese literature on the educated class of the Jurchens.
+It is speculated that the choice of this format—rather than something closer to the Jurchen folk poetry—was due to the influence of the Chinese literature on the educated class of the Jurchens.